 In 1971, Glenner et al demonstrated that amyloid fibrils from a patient with primary amyloidosis had an amino acid sequence almost identical to the variable portion of monoclonal light chains (ie, Bence Jones proteins) and that amyloid fibrils could be created from Bence Jones proteins, establishing a definite link between immunoglobulin light chains and one type of amyloid.[8]

-Amyloid is not a single substance, but a family of complex glycoproteins of variable composition that undergo transformation (misfolding) to from beta-pleated fibrils.
+Amyloid is not a single substance, but a family of complex glycoproteins of variable composition that undergo transformation (misfolding) to form beta-pleated fibrils.
 Amyloids have a common characteristic ultrastructure (nonbranching fibrils 7.5-10 nm wide and of indefinite length) and tinctorial properties (green birefringence when stained with Congo red and intense yellow-green fluorescence with thioflavine T) and bind to serum amyloid P (SAP).
-Several forms of amyloidosis are recognized depending on nature of the precursor protein.
+Several forms of amyloidosis are recognized, depending on nature of the precursor protein.

 AL amyloid